 Instead of giving a web link, I enclosed my business card __Yes

 ---------------------- CUT HERE ------------------------

 (A graduate student cannot request the software.
 His/her advisor must sign the copyright agreement.)

 Request of free Academic Edition without a copyright form will not be honored.
-If you miss the negative sign in the Group ID number when it exists, your request will be voided.
+If you do not qualify for the free academic version, please do not waste time by filling out this form.
+It will be ignored.
+If you miss the negative sign in the Group ID number when it exists, your password will not work.